Only this pageAll pages

 For now, all invitees are given the Owner role, giving them the ability to edit & delete datasets as well as update the plan, payment methods and billing information.
 More roles will be added in the near future.

-Head over to our feedback page to let us know what roles you'd like to see on LabelFlow, and vote on other new features.
+Head over to to let us know what roles you'd like to see on LabelFlow, and vote on other new features.

 CSV